covscript/covscript/docs/SDK.md

 ### 1. Context lifetime (escaped objects)

-**Escaped objects that execute script code require their defining context to stay alive.**
+**All script objects assume their defining context is alive when used.**

-Objects returned by the runtime do not all have identical lifetime behavior:

-+ a script function / lambda stores a `std::weak_ptr<context_type>` (`function::mContext`); invocation after context destruction throws `runtime_error`;
+Invoking a script function, lambda, structure method, or type constructor after its defining context has been destroyed is **undefined behavior** — no check is performed and no exception is guaranteed.
+The context owns the function store that backs every script callable; when the context dies, the store and all its functions are freed.

-+ a `structure` pins its owning process, so its type identity and member data remain valid after context destruction; its script methods still require the defining context and throw if invoked after it dies.
+A `structure` pins its owning process, so its type identity and member data remain valid after context destruction.
+But invoking its script methods or constructing an escaped `type_t` after context death is undefined behavior.
-+ an escaped **type** (`type_t`) carries the same back-reference; constructing it (`type_t::constructor()`) after the context dies throws "the struct's context has been destroyed".

 Therefore: